marten-seemann/OXID_recaptcha/README.md

 ## Installation

-### for ROXID users

-Download a release and copy the contents of the folder `copy_this` to your server. **Do NOT** download the source files and just upload them to your server, that won't work.
+Download the [latest release](../../releases/latest) and copy the contents of the folder `copy_this` to your server. **Do NOT** download the source files and just upload them to your server, that won't work.

 Generate a key pair on [https://www.google.com/recaptcha/admin](https://www.google.com/recaptcha/admin) and set the values in the module settings in the OXID backend.
 Then activate the module.

+### for ROXID users

+No further action required.

 ### for users of other templates